klukvenka/Hypermedia-Applications-Project/components/README.md

 This component for Footer displays all the landmark links as an unstyled list.

 'list-unstyled' CSS is defined to not display bullet points.

-@media is used to adjust display based on device width.
 ```

 - **Heading.vue:**